 - You can be ticketed and fined for lack of coverage.Liability and property damage coverage are required in Illinois.
 If you do not have auto insurance, you can be ticketed and fined.

 Staver Accident Injury Lawyers, P.C.
 Can Help

 Dealing with an uninsured motorist accident is a struggle that you don’t have to go through alone.
+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 Contact a car accident lawyer at Staver Accident Injury Lawyers, P.C. online or call (312) 236-2900 today to speak with an experienced lawyer about your options.